-Everyone around you seems to be raving about the miraculous anti-frizz benefits of hair serums, which has turned your thinking caps on.
-Right?
+Is frizziness making it impossible for you to manage your hair?
+You must have heard everyone raving about the miraculous anti-frizz benefits of hair serum, right?
 You’re wondering if you should conduct this new experiment on your hair and invest in a hair serum.

 The thought may seem intimidating at first.
 So allow us to break down the scientific technicalities for you and explain if it’s really worth the hype.

 “Hair serums help in replenishing lost lipids, thereby preventing cuticular damage.
 It is essential that you evenly apply the serum on your hair, especially the parts where it's the most needed.
 If your hair is chemically treated, choose a serum with proteins.”